After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Installation Requirements

 A faucet-mount attachment generally offers a quick installation.
-Unscrew the aerator and then swap in an adapter provided with the faucet-mount water filter.
+Unscrew the faucet aerator and swap in the adapter provided with the faucet-mount water filter.
 Models often include multiple sizes to offer options that may best fit a faucet.
 The body of the faucet-mount filter snaps into place.

 Manufacturer instructions will cover how to check that the filter inside the model is good to go.
-It only takes a matter of minutes to get the best faucet water filters fully functional.
 Once installed, many offer the option to toggle between filtered and unfiltered water.

 FAQs